MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Set-MgBetaApplicationVerifiedPublisher.md

 Set the the verifiedPublisher on an application.
 For more information, including prerequisites to setting a verified publisher, see Publisher verification.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgApplicationVerifiedPublisher](/powershell/module/Microsoft.Graph.Applications/Set-MgApplicationVerifiedPublisher?view=graph-powershell-1.0)

 ## SYNTAX

 ### SetExpanded (Default)